-- Humanities, Social/Behavioral Sciences and Fine Arts - 15 Semester Hours
+- Humanities, Social/Behavioural Sciences and Fine Arts - 15 Semester Hours

-15 semester hours of any combination of the humanities, social/behavioral sciences and fine arts courses
+15 semester hours of any combination of the humanities, social/behavioural sciences and fine arts courses

 - Minimum GPA to apply: 2.8 overall

 - No grade lower than a C- is acceptable in any required course.
 Remediated and repeated courses must be completed before application is submitted.

 The academic assessment is based on the applicant’s overall GPA, GPA for required math and science courses, GPAs for upper-level math and science elective courses, and the GPA for the last 45 semester hours.
-Verbal and quantitative reasoning GRE® scores are included in the academic assessment.
 The committee also considers factors such as strength of schedule, difficulty of courses, etc.

 The Admissions Committee of the MSU-CVM seeks to admit students who will be successful not only in the classroom, but also in clinical and/or research settings and ultimately in the profession.
 The ideal candidate will possess a balance of these qualities:

 Understanding of veterinary profession